kubernetes/enhancements/keps/sig-api-machinery/5051-server-side-apply-unsetting-fields/README.md

 ## Alternatives

+### Alternatives to declaring the intent to unset a field

 We considered requiring users modify the `managed.managedFields` data to add the fields that are unset but that they wish to own.
 While this is possible, it goes against a goal established at the beginning of the server side apply project to make all operations possible without client modifiecations to